cfpb-sandbox/design-system/docs/components/heroes.md

   * Engage the user: "Do I want to keep reading?"

-  Try not to write about what we do or offer.
+  Avoid writing about what the Bureau does or offers.
 Make user needs the priority.

+  Copy should be succinct and engaging, reflecting the voice and tone of the CFPB.

   Don’t include links or calls to action within the hero.

-  #### Writing hero content

   ##### Heading